 The Inspiration to Plant Redbuds

 Imagine celebrating spring annually in Pittsburgh with the vibrant purple and pink colors of native redbud trees lining the city’s trails, promenades, hillsides and open public spaces along the three rivers in downtown Pittsburgh.
 The Pittsburgh Redbud Project will advance this effort, having begun in the spring of 2016 with the planting of more than 500 trees along the Allegheny, Monongahela and Ohio rivers.
-The idea was developed by Frank Dawson, a Pittsburgh-based landscape architect with Cannon Design.
+The idea was developed by Frank Dawson, a Pittsburgh-based landscape architect.
 Frank observed that, “In the spring, when the landscape is still varying hues of brown and grey, the last vestiges of winter, you sporadically come upon the delicate burst of pink of the redbud tree, dappling the tree line.”
 The main goal of the Pittsburgh Redbud Project is to introduce bursts of spring color to downtown Pittsburgh’s three rivers through the planting of hundreds of native redbud trees.

 Simply put: Redbuds are beautiful, flowering trees and are among the first trees to bloom each spring!
 Flowering occurs before the trees' leaves form.
 Flowers are usually pink, but can have either white or purple foliage.
 Some wildlife feed on redbud seeds and bees use the tree’s flowers for honey production.
 We will also plant evergreen trees along with the redbuds to provide tree diversity and encourage tree health.